DGF7-3 product page

 The Numerical LCD window displays actual ground fault current in percentages or in A. 3 blank boxes to the right of the LCD display window are marked '%', 'A' and 'kA'.
 Use a permanent marker to check the appropriate box as follows:

-'A' - when using the built-in Current Sensors, an external Current Sensors, or a 500:5 ratio interposing Current Transformer.
+2. 'A' - when using the built-in Current Sensor, an external Current Sensor, or a 500:5 ratio interposing Current Transformer.

-The door mounted DGF7 Display Unit is connected to the DGF7-3 by up to 5 m of cable (must be shielded cable if longer than one meter).
+The door mounted DGF7 Display Unit is connected to the DGF7‑3/DGF7‑61 Unit by up to five meter of cable (must be shielded cable if longer than one meter).
 It provides the following remote indications and functions:

 • Continuous reading of actual, residual ground fault current in Amperes or as a percentage of the Ground Fault Trip Level, employing auto ranging.